 Ed Thompson’s cover photo of Howard Finster. (photo provided by Ed Thompson)

-Today, the Paradise Gardens Foundation is continuing Finster’s mission.
-More than 25,000 people have visited since the Foundation reopened the gardens in 2012, according to their website.
+Today, the Paradise Garden Foundation is continuing Finster’s mission.
+More than 25,000 people have visited since the Foundation reopened the garden in 2012, according to their website.

 Every year the Foundation hosts Finster Fest which features local artists from around the country.
 The event also features speakers and music.
-The 2021 Finster Fest is Oct.
-9-10.
 It’s a great opportunity to support new artists and learn more about Finister’s work.

 The Foundation also hosts three residences on Airbnb that you can rent.
 It’s a great place to spend a weekend and learn about the man of vision who created a legacy in a small Northwest Georgia town.